locharp/asylum_diary/state/past and present.md

 Their original plan years ago, although still sickeningly meant to treat a human as an animal or an object for manipulation, was probably less blatant and inhumane.
 But as more and more crimes have been committed, they have shifted more and more towards plain power abuses, condition manipulation by substances and devices, and harm.

 Before my belongings were stolen, I was often put to sleep during the day and tormented at night at they supposed asylum accommodation.

+---

+When I say treated as an animal, it's, of course, just a figure of speech.
+I don't treat animals the way they treat me.